-- 1.1 The purpose of this policy is to make clear the admissions process to Summerhill Academy. - 1.2 The Cabot Learning Federation (CLF) adheres to the statutory requirements and the principles outlined in the School Admissions Code [DfE December 2021], which all academies are required to adhere to via the Funding Agreement between Summerhill Academy and the Secretary of State. - 1.3 The CLF has agreed that the admission arrangements will remain in line with the agreed arrangements for Bristol Local Authority maintained non-denominational secondary and primary schools - 1.4 More information about the CLF can be found on the website as follows: www.cabotlearningfederation.net. - 1.5 The policy covering admissions for Post 16 students is not contained in this document.
-Please visit the Cabot Learning Federation Post 16 website to view the Post 16 Admissions Policy: http://www.clfpost16.org/
+- 1.1 The purpose of this policy is to make clear the admissions process to Summerhill Academy. - 1.2 The Cabot Learning Federation (CLF) adheres to the statutory requirements and the principles outlined in the School Admissions Code [DfE 2021], which all academies are required to adhere to via the Funding Agreement between Summerhill Academy and the Secretary of State. - 1.3 The CLF has agreed that the admission arrangements will remain in line with the agreed arrangements for Bristol Local Authority maintained non-denominational secondary and primary schools. - 1.4 More information about the CLF can be found on the website as follows: clf.uk